What to do when your best employee quits

 When Larissa Salvador, owner of Salvador Law, PA, an immigration law firm, found out her trusted paralegal was leaving to work at a domestic violence shelter, she was heartbroken.
 “I fully relied on her. … We made a lot of decisions together, about even the way that I run my firm,” Salvador says.
 But she quickly realized that her employee was moving on to an opportunity that would be more fulfilling, so she was able to put the move in perspective, she says.

-It’s usually not a good idea to react at the moment, Reineke says.
+It’s usually not a good idea to react at the moment, Reinecke says.
 Instead, set a time later to discuss the decision.
 The first thing you should do after you get the news is to digest it and reflect on it, he says.
 “Don’t try and conquer everything after that initial discussion.
 Set up a follow-up because it gives you some time because you just got rocked on your heels, possibly,” he says.
 The more you rely on the person, the more upset and worried you may be.
 You need some time to clear your head, he says.

 Think about triage

 As you consider the next steps, think about the most immediate needs created by the departure.
 Start creating a list of the questions you’ll need to be answered and the critical tasks that will need to be assigned. “‘What are the things you’re working on?
 What are the critical things that we need to be prepared to pick up?
 And who are the critical players you’re engaged with?
 What clients are you touching?
 And how do we put a plan together to capture all of this in a very short period of time?'”
-Reineke says.
+Reinecke says.

 Ask why